bitovi/academy/src/angular/13-building-order-form/building-order-form.md

 Now when we view the order form of our route, we'll see a nice form and tabs for lunch and dinner menu options.

-## Exercise: Create Custom Checkbox Component
+## Create Custom Checkbox Component

 We're going to build another component to use in our form to handle selecting order items.
 We use data-binding to pass data between components.
 We'll use the `@Input()` to get our list of items from the restaurant to display in our child component, and hook it into our Reactive Form using the `formControlName` attribute as shown below.